 29 – The first Dick Clark Caravan of Stars tour opens in Atlantic City, New Jersey, featuring Chubby Checker, Bobby Rydell, Gary US Bonds, Freddy Cannon, The Shirelles, Duane Eddy and Johnny & The Hurricanes.

-06 - Vostok 2 catapults Major Titov into space.
-He orbits the earth 17 times.
+06 – Vostok II catapults Major Gherman Titov into space.
+He orbits the Earth 17 times.

 08 – The Edge (David Evans) of U2 is born.